soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 same, but they often are.
 And note that both have to start with a capital letter.

-The right-hand side of the newtype declaration describes how an expression of that type looks like.
+The right-hand side of the newtype declaration describes the shape of a value of that type.
 In our case, we expect a value of type `Html` to have the constructor `Html` and then an expression of type string, for example: `Html "hello"` or `Html ("hello " <>
 "world")`.